 Where is Ray Wilkins now?

-Ray Wilkins was still playing in the top level of English football with QPR well into his thirties, finally hanging up his boots in 1997 at the age of 41 after a brief spell with Leyton Orient.
+English footballing legend Ray Wilkins was still playing in the top-level of English football with Queens Park Rangers well into his thirties before finally hanging up his boots in 1997 at the age of 41.

-In 2008, Ray Wilkins returned to Chelsea as assistant manager to Luiz Felipe Scolari and was briefly caretaker manager of the side when Scolari was sacked.
+In 2008, Wilkins returned to Chelsea as Luiz Felipe Scolari’s assistant manager and was briefly caretaker manager of the side after Scolari was sacked.

-Wilkins then worked under Guus Hiddink and Carlo Ancelotti with whom he enjoyed great success before leaving Chelsea in 2010 after it was announced that his contract wouldn’t be renewed.
+He then worked under Guus Hiddink and Carlo Ancelotti before leaving Chelsea in 2010 upon the expiration of his contract.

-Brief spells as assistant manager at Fulham and as head coach of the Jordan national team were followed by a role as assistant manager to Tim Sherwood at Aston Villa but this was a short-lived role and he left after only four months when Sherwood was sacked.
+Brief spells as assistant manager at Fulham and as head coach of the Jordan national team were preceded by a role as assistant manager to Tim Sherwood at Aston Villa but this was a short-lived role and he left after only four months when Sherwood was sacked.

 Back to Queens Park Rangers